 Impetigo can be classified into three major types – Non-Bullous, Bullous, and Etchyma.

 This is contagious in nature.
 It starts as red sores near the nose or mouth which eventually break open, ooze fluid and form honey-coloured crust / scab.
 This usually heals without leaving a scar.
 These sores are not very painful but may cause discomfort and irritation.
 You may notice a swelling of lymph nodes in the affected area.
 Fever is uncommon in this type of Impetigo.
 Scratching or touching the area may spread the sores quickly to other parts of the body.

 2. Bullous Impetigo

 This is common in kids above 2 years of age.
 It starts as little liquid-filled rankles that may become big, and once they break open, leave yellow scabs.
 They are generally found on the arms, legs, and torso.
-They are red in colour and can irritate the skin.

 In this case, sores filled with pus turn into ulcers and reach the dermis – the deeper layer of skin.
 Once they break open, they turn into thick, hard, dark yellow scabs and leave behind scars.
 Lymph nodes are formed in the affected areas.

 Children are more likely to become infected with Infantigo as their immune system is not fully developed.
 Here are some of the causes of Impetigo in children: